Naples: Italian unification to the present day

 Naples was the most-bombed Italian city during World War II.
-Though Neapolitans did not rebel under Italian Fascism, Naples was the first Italian city to rise up against German military occupation; the city was completely freed by 1 October 1943, when British and American forces entered the city.
+Though Neapolitans did not rebel under Italian Fascism, Naples was the first Italian city to rise up against German military occupation; for the first time in Europe, the Nazis, whose leader in this case was Colonel Scholl, negotiated a surrender in the face of insurgents.
+The city was already completely freed by 1 October 1943, when British and American forces entered the city.
 Departing Germans burned the library of the university, as well as the Italian Royal Society.
 They also destroyed the city archives.
 Time bombs planted throughout the city continued to explode into November.
+Departing Germans also "looted all the food and fuel.
+They blew up the city's gas, water and sewage piping.
+They destroyed its port facilities ... and scuttled more than 300 ships in the harbor.
+They destroyed 75% of the major bridges, stole nearly 90% of the city's trucks, buses and trams, demolished railroad tracks and tunnels...."

 The symbol of the rebirth of Naples was the rebuilding of the church of Santa Chiara, which had been destroyed in a United States Army Air Corps bombing raid.

 Special funding from the Italian government's Fund for the South was provided from 1950 to 1984, helping the Neapolitan economy to improve somewhat, with city landmarks such as the Piazza del Plebiscito being renovated.
 However, high unemployment continues to affect Naples.

-Italian media attributed the past city's waste disposal issues to the activity of the Camorra organised crime network.
-Due to this event, environmental contamination and increased health risks are also prevalent.
+Italian media attributed the city's recent illegal waste disposal issues to the Camorra, the organized crime network centered in Campania.
+Due to illegal waste dumping, as exposed by Roberto Saviano in his book Gomorrah, severe environmental contamination and increased health risks remain prevalent.
 In 2007, Silvio Berlusconi's government held senior meetings in Naples to demonstrate their intention to solve these problems.
 However, the late-2000s recession had a severe impact on the city, intensifying its waste-management and unemployment problems.
 By August 2011, the number of unemployed in the Naples area had risen to 250,000, sparking public protests against the economic situation.
 In June 2012, allegations of blackmail, extortion, and illicit contract tendering emerged concerning the city's waste management issues.